Shoulder Surgery – what’s involved?

 A total shoulder replacement is undertaken in the case of significant arthritis of the gleno-humeral joint (shoulder joint) and proven surgical procedures are undertaken with implants that are considered to have the best long-term results as per the Australian Arthroplasty Register.

-Dr Nimon is your Adelaide Shoulder Surgeon, he will discuss the pros and cons of shoulder surgeries with each patient and will allow time to answer all your questions regarding the shoulder surgical procedures, options and expected outcome.
-To organise a consult call 8376 9988
+Dr Nimon is your local shoulder surgeon and has been helping Adelaide residents for several years.
+He will discuss the pros and cons of shoulder surgery with you, and will answer all of your questions about any shoulder surgery you may be considering, your options and the expected outcomes.
+To organise a consultation, call our office on 8376 9988.

 Glenelg Orthopaedics providing Quality Orthopaedic Care